-In accordance with the Company's Constitution the minimum number of Directors is 3.
+In accordance with the Cooper Energy’s Constitution the minimum number of Directors is 3.
 A quorum for a Directors’ meeting is 2 Directors entitled to vote or a greater number determined by the Directors.

-The Board from time to time establishes committees to assist it in carrying out its responsibilities, and approves charters setting out matters relevant to the composition, responsibilities and administration of such committees, and other matters that the Board may consider appropriate.
+The Board may from time to time establish committees to assist it with carrying out its responsibilities.
+The Board approves charters setting out the composition and responsibilities of such committees and such other matters as the Board may consider appropriate.

-The Committees are composed of Directors with the necessary skills and experience to perform their roles on the committees.
-Other Directors may be invited to attend committee meetings and senior management and other employees may attend by invitation as appropriate.
-Following each committee meeting, the Board is provided a verbal report on meeting proceedings as well as the minutes of that meeting.
-A copy of the committee papers is available for the Board.
+The committees are composed of Directors with the necessary skills and experience to perform their roles on the committees.
+Other Directors may be invited to attend committee meetings and senior executives and other employees may also attend by invitation.
+Following each committee meeting the Board is provided with a verbal report on meeting proceedings as well as the minutes of that meeting.
+Copies of committee papers are made available to the Board.

 The Board may also delegate specific responsibilities to ad hoc committees from time to time.